Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ### Configure Snowflake Credentials
 We will not be directly using [the SnowSQL command line client](https://docs.snowflake.com/en/user-guide/snowsql.html) for this Quickstart, but we will be storing our Snowflake connection details in the SnowSQL config file located at `~/.snowsql/config`.
 A default config file was created for you during the codespace setup.

 The easiest way to edit the default `~/.snowsql/config` file is directly from VS Code in your codespace.
 Type `Command-P`, type (or paste) `~/.snowsql/config` and hit return.
 The SnowSQL config file should now be open.
 You just need to edit the file and replace the `accountname`, `username`, and `password` with your values.
+See [here](https://docs.snowflake.com/en/user-guide/admin-account-identifier#finding-the-organization-and-account-name-for-an-account) on how to find the  account identifier, and make sure to replace the dot between the organization name and the account name with a hyphen.
 Then save and close the file.

 **Note:** The SnowCLI tool (and by extension this Quickstart) currently does not work with Key Pair authentication.
 It simply grabs your username and password details from the shared SnowSQL config file.